kuzeko/Twitter-Importer/README.md

 The second section instead contains the path to the configuration directory, relative to the root of the project.
 The name of the file where the OAuth credentials are stored.
 The username of the twitter account under which the application is running.
+The password for that account - this should be avoided, but we are waiting for a fix with the OAuth authentication.
 The Twitter username to which the application will send a Direct Message once the number of tweets declared into `warn_rate` have been downloaded.
+A flag to switch from OAuth authentication to traditional Username/Password - required at the time of writing.
 You want this to notify you that the application is still running and to stay updated about its actual performances.
+There is flag for that: `direct_message_notification`.
+The `language` field filters tweets by their language code - use `xx` as value to download every tweet.

 Consumer secret and Consumer keys are required for the OAuth authentication.
 `write_rate` specifies the number of tweets to download before writing them to the database.
 `max_caching_entries` refers to the number of hashtags IDs to keep in memory, it is needed to limit the number of queries to the database when we need to store for each tweet the IDs of the hashtags mentioned in it.
+When activating the `demo_mode` instead of saving anything to the database, you will just received a print out on screen of the tweets that have been downloaded.

 	[Twitter_Config]
 	dir = ./config
   twitter_creds = %(dir)s/my_app_credentials
   username = YourApplicationAccountUsername
+  password = YourApplicationAccountPassword
   listener_username = YourUsername
+  use_oauth = True
   consumer_key = JvyS7DO2qd6NNTsXJ4E7zA
   consumer_secret = 9z6157pUbOBqtbm0A0q4r29Y2EYzIHlUwbF4Cl9c
+  direct_message_notification = True
+  language = en
+  demo_mode = On
   write_rate = 2000
   warn_rate = 100000
   max_caching_entries = 1000

 ## Python Twitter Tools as Submodule